chris2222/hello-world/README.md

 # hello-world
-the first one
+the first repository
 Hi friends!
-I like online shopping and research
+I like online shopping and research.
-I am learning how to use Github
+I am learning how to use Github.